Data Analytics

 Data analytics applies fundamental scientific principles to the analysis of large, complex data sets, which are important tools in the world of business.
 Many companies, nonprofits and government agencies collect data to evaluate past performance and predict future trends.
 They employ data scientists to extract important details from data and help make decisions to strengthen the business.
 View career information.

-Our primary goal is to train our students to be responsible data citizens and serve as the conduit between the theory (computing, mathematics and statistics) and the field (domain that the data arises from), understanding the principles of both.
+Our goal is to train our students to be responsible data citizens and serve as the conduit between the theory (computing, mathematics and statistics) and the field (domain that the data arises from), understanding the principles of both.
+The recognition of professional data analyst’s responsibilities, legal and ethical obligations involving security and privacy, and principles of data use are studied in this degree.
 Graduates of the program will have an ability to analyze and communicate various kinds and types of data from start to finish, using techniques that are: theoretically valid, practically feasible and relevant and ethically and legally viable.

-With a Bachelor of Science in Data Analytics from WSU Vancouver, you can:
+With a Bachelor of Science in Data Analytics from WSU Vancouver, you will:

 1. Understand data and its analysis in theory (using computing, mathematical and statistical principles), in practice (computing methods, software, analysis, coding) throughout the data lifecycle.